The Refinery Next Door: My Babies Made Me a Climate Activist

 I knew it wasn’t enough.
 Being an observer would not cut it.
 I needed to step into collective action.
 And I needed to step into community.

 So that’s how I came to meet ten strangers in a Geelong living room who all shared my question – how do we talk about climate change in a town full of smelters and refineries?
-The group we formed that night is still active two decades later.
+The group we formed that night quickly became one of the largest community groups in the region and it’s still active two decades later.

 And that was the beginning of 20 years of full-time climate activism to hold big polluters accountable with some of the best campaign groups in the country, like the Australian Conservation Foundation, GetUp, and now Climate Action Network Australia.